appaquet/exomind/clients/web/README.md

 * Generate a node configuration and copy it to the app:

-  `exo config standalone path/to/web/node/node.yaml --exclude-app-schemas json`
+  `exo -d ./node/path config print --exclude-app-schemas --format json`

 ## Known issues